github/release-radar/faq.md

 ## Can I submit multiple times?

 Yes you can submit your project multiple times for consideration.
 Please only submit for each major version release.
 We like to share the :heart: around, so please don't get annoyed if we don't feature _every_ release you ship.

+## Can I send media?

+If you'd like to send us images, gifs, or videos for your project, please fill out the form and submit your form.
+Once submitted, you form will convert into an issue.
+Drop your media into the issue as a comment.
+Hint: it helps to add assets to your submission request!